-It’s the fourth and final week of Gather Round the Grill here on Neighborfood.
-I can’t believe how fast it’s gone by!
-So far, we’ve explored Cookout Sides, Cookout Main Dishes, and Cookout Desserts, but there’s still one big, giant elephant in the room we’ve been avoiding.
+It’s the fourth and final week of Gather Round the Grill here on NeighborFood.
+So far, we’ve explored Cookout Side Dishes, Cookout Main Dishes, and Cookout Desserts, but there’s still one big, giant elephant in the room we’ve been avoiding.
+It’s BURGERS!
+And today we’re starting with an All American Classic: The Bacon Cheeseburger.

 Well, friends, the wait is over.
 This week is all about the beloved burger.
-In 5 days, you’ll be armed and ready with recipes to satisfy all your cookout guests, starting off with an All American Classic: the Bacon Cheeseburger.
+In 5 days, you’ll be armed and ready with recipes to satisfy all your cookout guests.
 I know you don’t want to be stressing out on Memorial Day weekend scouring cookbooks for the perfect burger recipe.
 You want to be kicking back, enjoying a cold drink, and relaxing with friends.
 Don’t worry.
 I’ve got you covered.

 Let’s talk about the perfect, classic, All American burger.